xnubil/kashacters/README.md

 	end
 end)
 ```
 -I know this is not the best solution.
 But i don't have time to fix this the proper way.
 Use this quick fix or fix it properly on your own.
 I's something to do with isdead not being trigged properly.
+Also you can do the same to other menu that don't work by removing the and not isDead

 ## Tables (Owned & Identifier)
 - Now we edit the table and add all our identifier to make sure our character loads.